CharonWangg/charonwangg-academic/content/authors/admin/_index.md

 link: static/uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'wsinyue@seas.upenn.edu'
+email: 'xiw159@ucsd.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hi!
-I am a master student in the Department of Bioengineering at [University of Pennsylvania](https://be.seas.upenn.edu/), My research interests include Causal Discovery, Causal Representation Learning and Machine Learning Applications in all kinds of real-world problem.
-My ultimate question thinking now is, can we develop a world model based on causality?
+I am a PhD student in the Halıcıoğlu Data Science Institute (HDSI) at [University of California San Diego](https://datascience.ucsd.edu/).
+My research interest lays in the intersection of causality and machine learning, include Causal Discovery, Causal Representation Learning and Causal Machine Learning.
+My ultimate question thinking now is, can we develop a world model based on causality and maximize the ability of
+AI to autonomously learn and reason about the world, including causal discovery, causal inference.

-Currently, I am doing research about Learning Causal Discovery in large complex system in [KordingLab](http://kordinglab.com/), advised by
+Currently, I am doing causality-related research in HDSI, supervised by [Dr. Biwei Huang](https://biweihuang.com/).
+Before joining in UCSD, I was a MSE student in [University of Pennsylvania](https://www.upenn.edu/), majored in Bioengineering.
+My master thesis is about Learning Domain-specific Causal Discovery in large complex system, conducted in [KordingLab](http://kordinglab.com/), advised by
 [Dr. Konrad Kording](http://koerding.com/).
 Prior to UPenn, I earned a BEng degree in Biomedical Engineering from [Shenzhen University](https://bme.szu.edu.cn/#) and conducted the Neural Feedback System development in [MINDLab](http://www.zgzhang-lab.net/), Advised by [Dr. Gan Huang](https://huanggan.site/).
 Meanwhile, I am a data science enthusiast and excited about applying machine learning to solve real-world problems, have won multiple medals on [Kaggle](https://www.kaggle.com/).

-I will join [Dr. Biwei Huang](https://biweihuang.com/)'s lab at [University of California, San Diego](https://www.ucsd.edu/) as a HDSI PhD student in 2023 Fall.

 [//]: # (Path: content/authors/admin/_index.md)